Dennis Graeser. A passionate amateur photographer. Welcome to this special blog. #dgraesershots

 You’re welcome, it was a big pleasure.

-PS: I intended to rhyme this whole article, like the dandelion one, but come on, that would have been hard like hell.
+PS: I intended to rhyme this whole article, like the dandelion one, but come on, this would’ve been hard like hell.

 I appreciate the visit.
 Thanks a thousand times!
 I cannot wait to welcome you in the future again.